jgraichen/salt-tower/README.md

       - site/{site.id}/{site.staging}/*
 ```

-File includes are pre-processed by a string formatter to late-bind pillar values.
 In the above example a minion `node0.a-staging.example.org` will include the following files:

 ```
 site/default